Kong/docs.konghq.com/app/konnect/dev-portal/dev-reg.md

 ## Register as a Developer {#register}

 All Developers must register through the {{site.konnect_short_name}} [Dev Portal](/konnect/dev-portal/access/).
 A {{site.konnect_short_name}} admin can provide you with the correct registration URL.
-To register as a Developer navigate to the {{site.konnect_short_name}} Dev Portal using and follow these steps:
+To register as a Developer navigate to the {{site.konnect_short_name}} Dev Portal and follow these steps:

 1. Click **Sign Up**.

 2. Fill out the registration form, then click **Create Account**.

-3. Click the verification link in the registration email.
+3. A registration link will be sent to the email address you registered, click the verification link in the the registration email.

 4. Create a password for your account.